-where the first equality follows the fact that $Y_0^n$, or samples of continuous-time process $y_0^n$ at natural numbers, are sufficient statistics for message $M$; the second equality follows the fact that discrete-time message $M$ and piecewise-constant message $m$ have the same randomness, and $I(M; Y_0^n)$ also equals the directed information $I(\varPhi_0^n \rightarrow Y_0^n)$ by \cite{Kim_TIT_2008}.
+where the first equality uses the fact that $Y_0^n$, or the samples of continuous-time process $y_0^n$ at natural numbers, are sufficient statistics for message $M$; the second equality follows the fact that discrete-time message $M$ and piecewise-constant message $m$ have the same randomness, and $I(M; Y_0^n)$ also equals the directed information $I(\varPhi_0^n \rightarrow Y_0^n)$ by \cite{Kim_TIT_2008}.